dgmouris/zero_to_api/README.md

 - Used by mobile apps, all website you go to, iot devices and much more!
 - Used by data scientists (and machine learning) professionals to get their data.

+- Here's some RESTful APIs that you folks can use in your own projects:
+    - [Awesome Public APIs](https://github.com/public-apis/public-apis): A list of public free APIs for your projects.
+    - [Google API Library](https://console.developers.google.com/apis/library): Want to do something fancy with computer vision or anything on the google cloud platform?
+You can use those APIs in that link.

+Note: We're essentially going to create one of these.

 ## What are the packages we're going to use and why are we going to use them.
 - we're going to be creating the api using the following packages: